 Monday, March 17th, 2008

-Yasuko had some errands to run in a couple of offices that morning, so her father decided to bring me out for a drive through Nagoya.
-Keep in mind that I didn't speak Japanese, except for a couple of words, and that he didn't speak much English either.
-Somehow, though, even without talking, we spent some pleasant hours together, driving around, while I was taking pictures of the city.
+Yasuko had some errands to run the first morning, so her father decided to entertain me bringing me out for a drive around Nagoya.
+Keep in mind that I don't speak Japanese, except for a couple of words, and that he doesn't speak much English either.
+Somehow, though, even without talking, we spent a few pleasant hours together, driving around in his beautiful car, while I was taking pictures of the city.

 One of the most surprising features of the city, for me, were the elevated expressways that crisscross the entire city, running above some of the major streets.
 Nagoya City has been confirmed to have two active faults running through it.
 It is believed that they may cause an earthquake of over M7.